gnugat/gnugat.github.io/_carew/posts/2014-01-29-sf2-di-component-by-example.md

 ### Nota bene

-We've used the componant as a standalone library, but everything we've done here is possible inside a Symfony2 fullstack application.
+We've used the component as a standalone library, but everything we've done here is possible inside a Symfony2 fullstack application.

 There's also some tips I'd like to share with you: